wes337/Haaga-Helia-Courses/README.md

 # Haaga-Helia Courses Table

 Currently, the only way to find courses to enrol in at Haaga-Helia is through a giant Excel file hosted on the school's page.
 I wanted to make a more visually appealing and easier way to nagivate through the courses, so I converted the Excel into JSON and made a simple app with React JS.

+I've deployed this app using Microsoft's Azure services.
+You can preview it [here](http://hhcourses.oo.fi/).

 ## More Info